RocketChat/rocketchat.github.io/handbook/onboarding/index.md

 - [Google Account](http://mail.google.com) `firstname.surname@rocket.chat`.
 - [GitHub](https://github.com) to contribute to the orginization's repos, issues and projects.
 - [BambooHR](https://www.bamboohr.com) for HR.
+- Speak to your manager to access team specific applications and services.

 ## Join open.rocket.chat

-Join [open.rocket.chat](https://open.rocket.chat) and ask your managed to add you to the following private channels and any other relevatn team channels:
+Join [open.rocket.chat](https://open.rocket.chat) and ask your manager to add you to the following private channels and any other relevant team channels:

 - [important](https://open.rocket.chat/group/important)
 - [random](https://open.rocket.chat/group/random)